Home > HVAC > Cost

 • Unless you have experience working as a repair technician for an HVAC company, we don’t recommend replacing a furnace blower motor yourself.

-How Much Does It Cost To Replace a Furnace Blower Motor?
+Average Cost To Replace a Furnace Blower Motor

-Most residential furnace blower motors cost between $120 and $1,000, with the nationwide average being $550 for a blower motor replacement.
-However, high-end furnace blowers for extra-large units or furnaces that are difficult to access can cost significantly more at $2,000 or more.
+Our research found that the nationwide average is $550 for a blower motor replacement.
+However, high-end furnace blowers for extra-large units or furnaces that are difficult to access can cost significantly more, at $2,000 or higher.

 Furnace Blower Motor Cost